Nitrokey/nitrokey-documentation/hsm/faq.rst

 **Q:** Which API can I use?
     OpenSC: Comprehensive instructions exist for OpenSC framework.
 There is nitrotool as a more comfortable frontend to OpenSC.

-GPGSM (from GnuPG):
+    GPGSM (from GnuPG): Nitrokey HSM is supported since GnuPG 2.1.
+Embedded
-    Nitrokey HSM is supported since GnuPG 2.1.
-Embedded Systems: For systems with minimal memory footprint a read/only PKCS#11 module is provided by the sc-hsm-embedded project.
+    Systems: For systems with minimal memory footprint a read/only PKCS#11 module is provided by the sc-hsm-embedded project.
 This PKCS#11 module is useful for deployments where key generation at the user's workplace is not required.
 The PKCS#11 module also supports major electronic signature cards available in the German market.

     OpenSCDP: The SmartCard-HSM is fully integrated with OpenSCDP, the open smart card development platform.
 See the public support scripts for details.
 To import existing keys you can use its SCSH or NitroKeyWrapper.

+**Q:** Is the Nitrokey Pro Common Criteria or FIPS certified?
+    The security controler's hardware and operating system are Common Criteria certified (`Security Target`_; `HSM2 Report`_; See `here`_, click "ICs, Smart Cards and Smart Card-Related Devices and Systems" and search for "NXP JCOP 3 P60").

 .. include:: ../shared-faqs/hyperlinks.rst